AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 These measures align with global privacy regulations and reinforce Shopify’s commitment to safeguarding customer information.4

-7. Respect privacy regulations
+7. Comply with evolving privacy regulations

 8. Leverage zero-party data through interactive experiences

-Unlike first-party data (observed behavior), zero-party data is information customers intentionally and proactively share—often through surveys, quizzes, preference centers, or wishlists.
+Unlike first-party data (observed behavior), zero-party data is information customers intentionally and proactively share, often through surveys, quizzes, preference centers, or wishlists.
 This type of data is valuable because it’s:

 • Voluntarily provided by the user.